hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 genkernel --splash --install --menuconfig all
 ```

 Look for `Device Drivers` -> `Real Time System Clock` and disable it with spacebar.
 Or press `/` to search for `CONFIG_RTC_HCTOSYS` and it will tell you where that option is located in the tree.
 See [here](https://github.com/raspberrypi/linux/issues/163) for explanation of what the RTC is used for, and whether or not you need it.
+Most people don't.